Deception & Misdirection

 “Not by our rules?” asked the interviewer.

-In Part 7 of “George Soros’ Romanian Ghosts,” we’ll look at how Soros’ powerful Romanian activists used their country’s anti-corruption crusade to gain political power—without having to win elections.
+In Part 7 of Soros in Romania, we’ll look at how Soros’ powerful Romanian activists used their country’s anti-corruption crusade to gain political power—without having to win elections.